tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-_randomly-generated-lesson-title.md

   <img src="{{ site.url }}/img/pitl03/iteration-concentric-circles.png" />
 </figure>

 It should be pointed out that the width/height arguments (`30*i`) of the first iteration are multiplied by `0`, so the first circle is placed in the very centre of the display window but is effectively too small to be visible.
-The other twenty-three are sufficient to fill the 500 by 500-pixel area -- but by changing the condition, you can draw as many (or as few circles) as you wish.
+The other twenty-three are sufficient to fill the 500 by 500-pixel area -- but by changing the condition, you can draw as many (or as few circles) as you like.

 ### Augmented Assignment Operators